-Area Actions Completed Reporting Criteria Assessed Entities and Structure Identified the Reporting Entity.
+Area Actions Completed Reporting Criteria Assessed Entities and Structure Identified the Reporting Entity and any controlled entities.
 Described our structure, operations and supply chain.
 1 and 2 Policies and Protocols Reviewed current policies and procedures to ensure they reflect our commitment to addressing modern slavery.
 Started the process of implementing a supplier onboarding and engagement process.
 3 and 4 Due Diligence Categorised direct suppliers based on industry and geography to understand our risk profile.
 Mapped and assessed our comprehensive supply chain.
 Performed in-depth analysis on identified elevated risk industries to inform future due diligence.
 3 and 4 Remediation Implemented our Speak Up Policy (Whistleblower Policy) for the reporting of unethical conduct including occurrences of modern slavery.
-3 and 4 Training and Education Conducted bespoke training with subject matter experts for senior management.
-Conducted Continuing Professional Development (CPD) sessions for lawyers and clients.
-3 and 4 COVID-19 Established protocols for safe working conditions both on-site and remotely.
-Ensured safe transition to work-from-home and back to the office.
+3 and 4 Training and Education Conducted Continuing Professional Development (CPD) sessions for lawyers and clients.
+3 and 4 Post COVID-19 Established protocols for safe working conditions both on-site and remotely.
+Ensured safe transition to work-from-home and back to the office and continued "K&L Gates Konnect" breakfasts.
 3, 4 and 7 Assessing Efficiency Established our regular review process on an annual and ongoing basis to measure our modern slavery risk in our supply chain.
 5 Collaborative Efforts Engaged with key personnel across our business units to ensure a unified and consistent approach.
 6 and 7